reaster/cardano_wallet_sdk/README.md

 ## Status

 Currently it is a [Fund 5 Project Catalyst](https://cardano.ideascale.com/a/dtd/Cardano-Wallet-Flutter-SDK/352623-48088) proof-of-concept prototype with limited use-cases.
-It is a light-weight client library using a [BlockFrost API](https://pub.dev/packages/blockfrost) service for blockchain access and supports loading wallet balances and submiting simple transactions.
+It is a light-weight client library using a [BlockFrost API](https://pub.dev/packages/blockfrost) service for blockchain access and supports loading wallet balances and submitting simple transactions.

 Under a [Fund 6 proposal](https://cardano.ideascale.com/a/dtd/Cardano-Wallet-Flutter-SDK-Fund6/368970-48088) this library will be expanded into a fully-functional Cardano SDK, supporting smart contracts, minting, staking, key management, hardware wallets and other essential features needed to write dApps and other types of Cardano clients.